 Thors Well Facts

 - The absolutely breathtaking geological feature called Thors Well forms an incredible sight to behold.
-However, viewing it can present hazards if care is not taken.
+Viewing it can present hazards if care is not taken, however.
 Local authorities, therefore, routinely issue advisories to those visiting the site.

 - This wonder of Nature amply demonstrates the fact that the power of Nature must be respected.
 Rising tides and waves create a spectacular, but dangerous, effect.
 Water gets drawn in by a massive current, then spouted back out in a powerful fountain effect.